At papaeya, we are travel experts who make games about travel.

 Why It’s Great:

-Set during the golden age of aviation, Aeroplanes blends route building with business management as players race to expand air travel in the early 20th century.
-It’s slightly more niche but beloved by those who enjoy Wallace’s signature mix of economics and logistics.
+Set during the golden age of aviation, Aeroplanes blends route-building and business management as players race to expand air travel in the early 20th century.
+It’s slightly more niche but a hidden gem for fans of Wallace’s trademark mix of economics and logistics.

 🎖 Honourable Mention: Low Cost Airline Manager (2025)